chafiq1992/whatsapp-last/README.md

 `GET /health` includes a lightweight DB connectivity check (`db.ok`) so you can quickly verify whether the service can reach its database in production.

+### Webhook 504s / slow processing

+WhatsApp (Meta) expects your webhook to respond quickly.
+The backend now ACKs webhooks quickly by enqueueing the payload and processing it in background workers.
+If the queue is full, the endpoint returns `503` so Meta retries later.
+You can tune:

+- `WEBHOOK_QUEUE_MAXSIZE`
+- `WEBHOOK_WORKERS`
+- `WEBHOOK_PROCESSING_TIMEOUT_SECONDS`

 Recent versions add indexes on the `wa_message_id` and `temp_id` columns of the `messages` table.
 Running the backend automatically applies these indexes if they are missing.
 If upgrading an existing deployment manually, execute: